 \section{Introduction}

-Space exploration offers an opportunity to understand the universe, resulting in endless benefits for human life diverse aspects such as technologies, transportation, environment, etc~\cite{ISCEG2013}.
+Space exploration offers an opportunity to understand the universe, resulting in endless benefits for human life {in} diverse aspects such as technologies, transportation, environment, etc.~\cite{ISCEG2013}.
 There is an increased investment from several worldwide governmental space agencies~\cite{NASA2021plan} as well as private companies~\cite{SpaceXMoon} aiming to expand human presence in the Solar system~\cite{edwards2017update,ISECG2018roadmap}.
-A number of missions have been recently conducted, e.g.~\cite{CNSA2021Tianwen,AmalTechSpec2021,ProvencesMars2020} to understand Mars atmosphere and search for life there.
-Many other missions are scheduled for the next several years, such as Rosalind Franklin~\cite{Exomarsprogram2022}.
-There are also plans to send crews to Mars as early as 2026~\cite{FirsthumanlandingMars2026}.
+Several missions have been recently conducted, e.g.~\cite{CNSA2021Tianwen,AmalTechSpec2021,ProvencesMars2020}, to understand Mars's atmosphere and search for life there.
+Many other missions are scheduled for the next several years, such as the Rosalind Franklin explorer program~\cite{Exomarsprogram2022}.
+There are also plans to send crews to Mars as early as 2029~\cite{FirsthumanlandingMars2026}.

 The success of these missions relies heavily on advances in different fields such as physics, astronomy, and telecommunications.
 Therefore, advances in communications technology are natural drivers for achieving these goals.